hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 by `csv` or `binary` data, the header must always end with a newline.
 This enables the end of the JSON header to be more easily detected when it is in front of a binary data response.
-One good way to detect the end of the header is calculate the number of open braces minus the number of closed braces.
+One good way to detect the end of the header is to calculate the number of open braces minus the number of closed braces.
 The last character in the header is the newline following the closing brace that makes open braces minus closed braces equal to zero.
-For `json` output, the header and data are all withing a single JSON entity, and so newlines are not necessary.
+For `json` output, the header and data are all within a single JSON entity, and so newlines are not necessary.

 **Sample Invocation**